VEuPathDB/tomcat-instance-framework/ReadMe.md

 ### Requirements

 This document assumes the reader has prior experience with Apache Tomcat.
 Our framework is largely an implementation of what is describe in '_Advanced Configuration - Multiple Tomcat Instances_' at [http://tomcat.apache.org/tomcat-7.0-doc/RUNNING.txt](http://tomcat.apache.org/tomcat-7.0-doc/RUNNING.txt) using a set of deployment conventions.
-You may need to the official Tomcat documentation at [http://tomcat.apache.org/](http://tomcat.apache.org/) for additional information and troubleshooting tips.
+You may need to refer to the official Tomcat documentation at [http://tomcat.apache.org/](http://tomcat.apache.org/) for additional information and troubleshooting tips.

 #### Software Requirements